saveoursecrets/sdk/README.md

 ## License

-MIT or Apache-2.0 at your discretion.
+The server code is licensed under AGPL-3.0; other crates are licensed under the MIT or Apache-2.0 license at your discretion.

 © Copyright Save Our Secrets Pte Ltd 2022; all rights reserved.